whoisjosephmark/createStyle/README.md

 Obviously it's built in Typescript and has both ES Modules and CJS support.

+Oh yeah, it doesn't have any dependencies and is super tiny (~1kb minified, ~500b gzipped)

 ## Installation

 To use `createStyle` in your project, simply install it with npm or your preferred package manager.